 The European Union has provided funding to support various projects that aim to increase political participation in municipalities across Europe.
 One of the municipalities that has benefited from this funding is loannina.
 However, a critical issue that has been identified is the lack of resilience in these projects.
 Although they may initially succeed in providing temporary benefits, their impact tends to be short-lived and ends once the project is completed.
-In order to establish participation structures that are more resilient and can sustainably promote long-term political engagement of all, it is vital to measure the impact of existing and new structures and understand the extent to which they engage residents, including migrants.
+To establish participation structures that are more resilient and can sustainably promote long-term political engagement of all, it is vital to measure the impact of existing and new structures and understand the extent to which they engage residents, including migrants (see MILE policy brief 3)